Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Introduction

-When the goods to allocate are divisible, CE exists under very general conditions.
-See \cite{Arrow1954Existence,Bogomolnaia2017Competitive} for homogeneous goods and \cite{Weller1985Fair,Sziklai2015Resourcemonotonicity} for a heterogeneous good (``cake'').
-When the goods to allocate are indivisible, CE still has strong efficiency and fairness properties (see Section \ref{sec:fairness}), however, it might fail to exist even in very simple cases.
-For example, when there is one item and two agents with equal incomes, CE does not exist, since there is no price under which the demand exactly equals the supply: if the price is less than or equal to the agents' income, the demand is 2; if it is greater, the demand is 0 (Note that in this model money has no intrinsic value, so an agent always \emph{strictly} prefers to buy an affordable item than to remain with no items).
+When all items are divisible, whether the incomes are equal or different, a CE exists under very mild assumptions, both for homogeneous divisible resources \citep{wald1935uber,Arrow1954Existence,mckenzie1954equilibrium} and for a heterogeneous resource such as a cake or a land-estate \citep{Weller1985Fair,Reijnierse1998Finding,segalhalevi2018monotonicity}.
+But when the items are \emph{indivisible}, a CE might fail to exist even in very simple cases.
+For example, when there is one good and two agents with equal incomes, no CE exists: if the price is larger than the income, no agent can afford the good; otherwise, both agents can afford it, but only one agent can get it (Note that in this model money has no intrinsic value, so an agent always \emph{strictly} prefers to buy an affordable good than to remain with no goods).

-The example above could make us think that we cannot enjoy the benefits of CE when there are indivisible goods.
+The example above could make us think that we cannot enjoy the benefits of CE when there are indivisible items.
 But a recent paper by \citet{Babaioff2017Competitive} gives a new hope.
-They notice that, in the case of two agents, CE fails to exist \emph{only when the incomes are exactly equal}.
-If one income is even slightly larger than the other, CE exists.
-So when there are two agents and one item, a CE exists in almost all the income-space (except a subset of measure zero).
-We say that in this case there exists a CEFAI --- a Competitive-Equilibrium For almost All Incomes.
-This raises the following natural question:
+They start by noticing that, in the case of two agents and one item, a CE fails to exist \emph{only when the incomes are exactly equal}.
+So one can say that \emph{a CE exists for almost all incomes} --- the set of income-vectors in which a CE does not exist has a (Lebesgue) measure of zero.

-\citet{Babaioff2017Competitive} proved that a CEFAI exists when there are at most 3 items, and when there are 4 items and 2 agents.
-Moreover, they proved that this is not true when there are 5 or more items: they presented a market with 2 agents and 5 items, in which the subset of the income-space where a CE does not exist has a strictly positive measure. \ifdefined\FULLVERSION \footnote{ These results relate to a very general setting, in which the agents can have arbitrary monotone preferences over bundles. \cite{Babaioff2017Competitive} also contains some results for settings in which the agents' preferences are restricted e.g. to lexicographic or additive or ``leveled''.
-These are beyond the scope of the present paper.} \else ~ \fi Two cases are left open by \citep{Babaioff2017Competitive}: the case of 4 items and 3 agents, and the case of 4 items and 4 agents.
+They then ask whether this existence-for-almost-all-incomes extends to situations with more than one item and more than two agents.
+As with divisible items, the question is interesting from both a positive and normative viewpoint: whenever a CE exists, the CE allocation is weakly Pareto-efficient and has appealing fairness properties that can be seen as a discrete analogue of $\incomevector$-envy-freeness (see Section \ref{sec:fairness} below).
+Hence, the existence of CE for almost all incomes would imply that almost all instances of item allocation (with different entitlements) have a fair and efficient solution.
+The hope of solving such allocation problems motivates the following research question: